1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

 `#define VERSION_CHECK 1`
 To have this function work, BSB-LAN needs internet access.
 If you don't want BSB-LAN to access the internet by it's own, deactivate the definement.

+- **Activate debugging via Telnet:**
+This function offers the opportunity to use Telnet for debugging instead of the serial monitor:
+`#define DebugTelnet 1`
+If you activate this definement, the debug messages will be sent to a Telnet client instead of the serial port.
+For the regular usage it's adviseable to leave this definement deactivated though, so that you can use the local serial monitor.

 ---